HVAC Cleaning Newsletters and Blogs | Service-Tech

 Next is equipment damage.
 As the filter traps more grease, it does its job less effectively.
 The more grease in your filter, the more grease in the air collecting on machinery and equipment.
 As this grease builds up, your equipment has to work harder, causing machinery components to wear out quicker.

 Finally, is the health factor.
 With dirty hoods comes poor indoor air quality.
 This, in turn, affects employee health, leading to more sick days and less efficient labor.
 Additionally, your food products become contaminated, leading to a loss in quality.
+Kitchen exhaust hood cleaning is just one part of a complete ventilation maintenance program - dryer exhaust systems carry the same fire risk and require the same attention.

 Certified Hood Cleaning Services from Service-Tech